containerbuildsystem/atomic-reactor/README.md

              --git-url "https://github.com/TomasTomecek/docker-hello-world.git"
 ```

 IP address `172.17.42.1` should be address of docker0 interface.
 Update it if yours is different.
-Also, don't forget to start registry.
+Also, don't forget to start the registry.

 Bear in mind that you shouldn't mix build methods: if you use _hostdocker_ method with build image for _privileged_ method, it won't work.